-Richard L. Baron, M.D., FACR, is chairman of the Radiological Society of North America (RSNA) Board of Directors.
+Richard L. Baron, M.D., FACR, is president-elect of the Radiological Society of North America (RSNA).

 Dr. Baron is professor of radiology at the University of Chicago Medical Center, where he has been since 2002, serving as chair of the Department of Radiology from 2002 to 2011 and dean for clinical practice from 2011 to 2013.

 He served as chair of the Department of Radiology at the University of Pittsburgh from 1992 to 1999, and as founding president and CEO of the University of Pittsburgh Physicians from 1997 to 2002.